As a parent, how you use devices and what you do online can shape how your children relate to the online world.

 In practice, this means getting involved in what children are watching and doing online, protecting their personal information and involving them in decisions about what you share online, as well as carving out some device-free time.

-You may often use screen time to occupy and entertain you little ones while you get on with your busy lives.
+You may often use screen time to occupy and entertain your little ones while you get on with your busy lives.
 But it’s also important to use devices and screens as a way to start conversations with younger children, to help build their understanding of the online world.

-Getting into the habit of talking also means that, as your child grows older, they know they can always come to you if they have a question or experience something negative online, such as seeing content that it not age appropriate.
+Getting into the habit of talking also means that, as your child grows older, they know they can always come to you if they have a question or experience something negative online, such as seeing content that is not age appropriate.

 It is widely understood that to see a purpose for online safety, you must understand the concept of networked technologies.
 Young children are building their understanding of this concept.
 While they may not yet understand the internet or data sharing, you can lay the foundations for online safety by talking about how devices and people ‘talk’ to one another online.

-Starting early with conversations about how the internet works and online safety encourages children to think critically about how data is stored, who can contact them online and how online sharing might affect them.
+Starting early with conversations about how the internet works and online safety encourages children to think critically about how data is stored, who can contact them online, and how online sharing might affect them.
 Read advice on online safety basics.

 If you pick up your phone to send a text, post an update on social media or use a map to search for an address, take the opportunity to explain to your child what you are doing.
 Let them ask questions and talk about what you are doing and why.